lukejones/designchallenge/challenges/2018-05-12-checkout-flow.md

 ---
 title: Checkout Flow
-summary: Converting site exploration to a sale is the most important aspect of e-commerce design and many users drop out during the checkout flow.
+summary: Converting site exploration to a sale is the most important aspect of e-commerce design and many users drop out at the most important point of their journey - when they are about to finalize their purchase.
 This exercise is to create a checkout experience that encourages the user to go through with a full purchase.
 author: Luke Jones
 authorurl: https://lukejones.me
 ---